content-left-bg.png

 Process

-1. Principals submit a request to the Queensland Police Service (QPS) for the prospective mature age student’s criminal history.
-See Submitting a criminal history request to the Queensland Police Service.
+• Principal submits a request to the QPS for the applicant’s criminal history.
+Refer to Submitting a criminal history request to the Queensland Police Service.

-2. Principals refer to the Decision making flowchart for principals of mature age state schools.
+• Principal refers to the Decision making flowchart for principals of mature age state schools: Assessing risk.

-3. Using the Mature age applicant risk assessment guide, principals consider the following in relation to each offence in the prospective mature age student’s criminal history as part of their consideration of whether the applicant’s attendance at the school would pose an unacceptable risk to the safety or wellbeing of the school community:
+• If the applicant has a criminal history, using the Mature age applicant risk assessment guide, the principal considers the following in relation to each offence in the applicant’s criminal history as part of their consideration of whether the applicant’s attendance at the school would pose an unacceptable risk to the safety or wellbeing of the school community:

 • whether the offence is a serious offence or an offence of concern